 From Via Garibaldi we come to Piazza Municipio, where there is the present Town Hall, in the eighteenth-century Palazzo Attems Santa Croce: this building too was designed by the great architect from Gorizia, Nicola Pacassi.

 Keeping the Palazzo Attems Santa Croce on the left and walking on, we reach the courthouse and, further on, turning left at the corner in the direction of the Slovene border, we come to Piazza San Francesco, dominated by the Church of Santa Maria Assunta, formerly annexed to a Capuchin Convent that was destroyed during the First World War.
-The Church dates back to the late sixteenth-century, but its features today are due to a restructuring carried out in the early twentieth century.
+The Church dates back to the late sixteenth-century, but its features today are due to a reconstruction carried out in the early twentieth century.

-From the square, walking down Via Vittorio Veneto, we come to another small square; turning left, we go a little out of our way to see Piazza San Rocco, where the church was built in honour of the saint who protected the city during the fury of a terrible pestilence: the church is embellished wit a painting credited to Palma il Vecchio.
+From the square, walking down Via Vittorio Veneto, we come to another small square; turning left, we go a little out of our way to see Piazza San Rocco, where the church was built in honour of the saint who protected the city during the fury of a terrible pestilence: the church is embellished with a painting credited to Palma il Vecchio.

-Northwards, not far from the town centre, in the locality of Oslavia, stands the Sacrarium, a war memorial which commemorates the fallen of the First World War.
+Northwards, not far from the town centre of Gorizia, in the locality of Oslavia, where stands the Sacrarium, a war memorial which commemorates the fallen of the First World War.
 Built in 1938, it looks like a fortress dominated by a great tower; the crypt is at the centre of a triangular area with three towers at its corners.
 In the Sacrarium, over 57,000 bodies of Italian soldiers and 539 of Austrian-Hungarian soldiers rest in peace, after having been exhumed from the War Cemeteries on the Plateau of the Bainsizza al Vipacco.
 On the left of the Sacrarium is the Votive Bell offered by the war veterans.

 Comune di Gorizia